Beautiful Trio

 This series was re-telecasted on MediaCorp TV Channel 8 on every Saturday, 11am to 1pm and has since ended its re-run on 31 January 2009.

 Synopsis

-The drama revolves mainly around three women with different ways of dealing with a relationship and their views of men.
+The drama concerns three women with different ways of dealing with a relationship and their views of men.

 Huang Biren plays Christina, a 40-year-old woman with a 14-year-old daughter whose husband (played by Li Wen Hai) is a houseman.

-Ivy Lee plays Leo Leo, a 33-year-old women who thinks that men are only interested in sex.
+Ivy Lee plays Leo Leo, a 33-year-old woman who thinks men are only interested in sex.

-Stella Ng plays Samantha, a 24-year-old who thinks that men cannot protect her.
-Because of the same thinking about detesting men in the three women, they become very good friends.
-Zzen Chang acts as Stella Ng's good buddy in the show, the only man that she trusts.
+Stella Ng plays Samantha, a 24-year-old woman who thinks men cannot protect her.
+Because of the same thinking of detesting men in the three women, they become good friends.
+Zzen Chang acts as Stella Ng's good buddy in the show, the only man she trusts.